Distance Map Registration

 - None transform type:

-No ANTs registration
+No registration (identity transform)

 - Rigid transform type:

-ANTs rigid registration
+Greedy rigid registration

 - Affine transform type: